 Smith knew that he had to identify the people who were for and against the concept of outside help in the form of trained Medex, as they were called at the time.

 Smith tirelessly worked to educate State power brokers that MEDEX was in their self-interests.
-Smith; Dr. James Cantell, Board of Medical Examiners; & Senator William Day.
+Smith; Dr. James Cantrell, Board of Medical Examiners; & Senator William Day.

 Meeting of the 1970 WA State Medical Association in Spokane.
-Left to right: Smith; Eddie Bivens (of Class 1); WSMA president Dr. Richard Greenleaf; and Senator Al Henry.
+Left to right: Smith; Eddie Bivens (of Class 1); WSMA president Dr. Richard Gorman; and Senator Al Henry.

 A meeting of the MEDEX faculty and area preceptors.
 Buy-in by rural doctors was a key part of Smith’s strategy to win acceptance for this new profession.